Chris Froome: 2012: super-domestique to team leader

 Froome, along with Sky teammates Wiggins, Cavendish and Ian Stannard, as well as Millar were selected for Team GB's road race at the Olympic Games.
 Froome and Wiggins also contested in the time trial.
 Froome won bronze in the time trial, with teammate Wiggins taking gold.
-Froome was selected as Team Sky's leader for the Vuelta a España, where he aimed to go one better than 2011 and win his first Grand Tour.
-He lay third after the first mountain finish on stage three, and moved up to second on stage four after leader Alejandro Valverde crashed, losing 55 seconds to the chasing group.
+Froome was selected as Team Sky's leader for the 2012 Vuelta a España, where he aimed to win his first Grand Tour.
+He was third after the first mountain finish on stage three, and moved up to second on stage four after leader Alejandro Valverde crashed, losing 55 seconds to the chasing group.
 Froome moved down to third during the stage-eleven time trial sixteen seconds off leader Rodriguez.
 He lost another twenty-three seconds on stage twelve, putting him 51 seconds down.
 He struggled through the rest of the second half of the race.
 He ended up fourth overall, finishing over ten minutes behind the race winner, Alberto Contador.

 2013: first Tour de France victory

 Froome's 2013 season began at the Tour of Oman, where he took the race lead on stage four, finishing second to Rodríguez on the summit finish of Jebel Akhdar.
 Froome then won the following stage to extend his lead, out-sprinting Contador and Rodríguez.
 He finished the race taking the overall classification, his first stage race win of his career, 27 seconds ahead of Contador, with Cadel Evans twelve seconds further back.
 He also won the points classification.

-Froome then led at the Tirreno–Adriatico in March, where he won the fourth stage after countering an attack by Contador, rider Nibali and 's Mauro Santambrogio on the final climb to Prati di Tivo.
+Froome led at Tirreno–Adriatico in March, where he won the fourth stage after countering an attack by Contador, Nibali and Mauro Santambrogio on the final climb to Prati di Tivo.
 Froome lost time on eventual winner Nibali on the penultimate stage, finishing the race in second place.

-Froome returned to action, and to the top step of the rostrum, in the Critérium International.
-After finishing fourth in the short second-stage time trial, he passed teammate Richie Porte to win the third and final stage.
+Froome returned to action at the Critérium International.
+After finishing fourth in the short time trial on stage two, he passed teammate Richie Porte to win the third and final stage.
 In so doing, he overtook Porte in the general classification.